Quantum cryptography compatible with noisy intermediate-scale quantum devices based on Parrondo dynamics in discrete-time quantum walks: Parrondo's Paradox via DTQWs on cyclic graphs

 \section{Parrondo's Paradox via DTQWs on cyclic graphs}

 A DTQW evolving on a $K$-cycle graph is described in the composite Hilbert space, $H_C\otimes H_P$, where $H_P$ denotes the position space and $H_c$ implies the coin space.
 The coin space $H_C$ is spanned on the basis $\{|l\rangle\}$ i.e., $\{|0\rangle, |1\rangle \} $ and the position space $H_P$ is defined on the vertices of the cyclic graph, \(\{|x\rangle : x \in \{0,1,2,...,K-1\} \} \).
 Let the walker be initialized at the vertex \( |0\rangle \) and is in a superposition of the coin states, its initial state is, with $0\le \Theta \le \pi$ and $0\le \omega < 2\pi$.
 The coin operator has the form, with \( 0 \leq s \leq 1 \) and \( 0 \leq \gamma,\delta \leq \pi \).
 The walker moves in counter-clockwise (clockwise) direction by one vertex conditioned on the coin state \( |0\rangle \) (\( |1\rangle \)).
 The shift operator takes the form where $F_l = \sum_{x=0}^{K-1} |(x+2l-1) \mod K\rangle \bra{x}$ with $F_0$$(F_1)$ denotes decrement (increment) shift operator corresponding to the counter-clockwise (clockwise) movement of the walker.
-The unitary single time step evolution operator generating the quantum walk is, where $I_K$ is an \( K\times K\) identity operator in the position space and $W$ is a \( 2K\times 2K\) circulant matrix formulated as~\cite{Dukes}, After $t$ steps, the final state is given by $ |\Phi(t) \rangle = W^t |\Phi(t=0)\rangle $.
+The unitary single time step evolution operator generating the quantum walk is, where $I_K$ is an \( K\times K\) identity operator in the position space and $W$ is a \( 2K\times 2K\) circulant matrix ($\mathcal{C}_K$) formulated as~\cite{Dukes}, After $t$ steps, the final state is given by $ |\Phi(t) \rangle = W^t |\Phi(t=0)\rangle $.
 If, after $t=T$ steps, i.e., then the quantum walk is called ordered (periodic), with period $T$, implying that the walker evolves back to its initial state with probability 1.
 If \{$|y_j\rangle$\} are the eigenvectors of $W$ and $ \alpha_j $ are the eigenvalues, the initial state $\ket{\Phi(0)}$ can be written as $|\Phi(0)\rangle = \sum_{i=1}^{2K}a_i|y_i\rangle $ where $a_i$ is the amplitude of the $ith$ eigen vector.
 After $t$ time steps, we get, Substituting Eq. (\ref{e7}) in Eq. (\ref{e6}) gives, which defines the criterion for periodic evolution.
 If $W$ satisfies Eq.(\ref{e8}), it yields a periodic quantum walk.
 The coin operator $C$ decides whether the quantum walk would be ordered or not.
 For any arbitrary $K$-cyclic graphs, Ref.~\cite{Dukes} gives the coin parameters that generate periodic walks.
 Periodic quantum walks can also be generated by deterministically combining two chaotic walks, called Parrondo's paradox~\cite{Parrondo,panda,AR}.
 Here, unitary operators that individually yield chaotic walks with coins, say, $A$ and $B$, are combined in a sequence $AABB..$ to generate a periodic walk for arbitrary cyclic graphs.
 The chaotic coins $A = C(s = 0.998489, \gamma= 0, \delta = 0 )$ and $B= C(s=0.119545,\gamma=0,\delta=0)$ when combined in a sequence, $AABB...$ produce a periodic walk with period 20 for 4-cycle graphs.
 Similarly, coins $A' = C(s=0.264734,\gamma=0,\delta=0)$ and $B' = C(s=0.801571,\gamma=0,\delta=0)$ combined in the Parrondo sequence, $A'A'B'B'...$ yield an ordered walk with period 20 in 3-cycle graphs.
-Motivated by this interplay between order and chaos, we now develop a quantum cryptographic protocol in which periodicity emerging from chaotic operators enables a secure encryption-decryption mechanism.
+This interplay between chaos and order provides a mechanism for encoding and recovering information where a chaotic walk can serve as a public state, while the specific Parrondo sequence that restores periodicity remains private.